ananyagr02/Recyclable-Waste-Detection-using-YOLO-v5/README.md

 ## 🌍 Why It Matters

-> InBin W aims to revolutionize waste segregation by automating the detection and classification of recyclables, reducing contamination, cutting costs, and promoting sustainable waste disposal.
+> InBin aims to revolutionize waste segregation by automating the detection and classification of recyclables, reducing contamination, cutting costs, and promoting sustainable waste disposal.

 ---